leonardompp/ROS-Workshop/README.md

 ## 4) Installation

 Follow the installation instructions on this [link](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html) to install ROS 2 Humble on your machine.
 The desired package suite is the **Desktop Install**.
-Don´t forget to also install the ```ros-dev-tools```.
+You don't need the "ROS-Base Install Bare Bones", but do install the ```ros-dev-tools```.

 You should add the ROS sourcing to your ```.bashrc``` folder to ensure every new terminal sets up the correct ROS environment (this is called an "underlay"):